 What is the leading cause of pinched nerves?

 A pinched nerve occurs when surrounding tissues apply excessive compression (pressure) to a nerve.
-These surrounding tissues are bones or cartilage in some patients, but tendons or muscles can cause a pinched nerve in other instances.
+In some patients, these surrounding tissues are bones or cartilage, but tendons or muscles can cause a pinched nerve in other instances.

 Various conditions can cause compression of a nerve or multiple nerves.
 These include obesity, injury, rheumatoid or wrist arthritis, sports activities, and stress from repetitive work.
 A herniated disc can also cause a pinched nerve.